hansenp/diachrscripts/README.md

 ## Documentation

-Change into the `docs` directory and generate the RTD documentation as follows:
+Change into the `docs` directory and generate the ReadTheDocs documentation as follows:
 ```
 (dscripts)$ cd docs
 (dscripts)$ make html